NCIS: Los Angeles 12X01 “The Bear” brings back the team, the stakes and …a very different world.

 Usually I’m not big on change.
 If it’s not broken, don’t fix it, I’d be the first to say.
-But in this case, I’m willing to make an exception, NCIS: LA.
+But in this case, I’m willing to make an exception, NCIS: Los Angeles.
 I trust you to prove me right.

 Things I think I think:

 - I LOVE the new credits.
 Love, love, love.

 - I also really love Nell’s pink dress.